sujanshresstha/YOLOv9_DeepSORT/README.md

    - Place the video file in the desired location.
    - Update the `video` flag in the path of the video file or set it to `0` to use the webcam as the input.
 2. Download YOLOv9 model:
-   - Clone the `model` from YOLOv9.
-   - Make sure the corresponding model weights are available.
+   - Make sure the corresponding model weights are available.(YOLOv9-S/YOLOv9-M/[YOLOv9-C](https://github.com/WongKinYiu/yolov9/releases/download/v0.1/yolov9-c.pt)/[YOLOv9-E](https://github.com/WongKinYiu/yolov9/releases/download/v0.1/yolov9-e.pt))
 3. Configure the output video:
    - Update `output` flag in the code to specify the path and filename of the output video file.
 4. Set the confidence threshold: